mvccore/ext-form/README.md

 # MvcCore Extension - Form

+[![Latest Stable Version](https://img.shields.io/badge/Stable-v4.3.1-brightgreen.svg?style=plastic)](https://github.com/mvccore/ext-form/releases)
+[![License](https://img.shields.io/badge/Licence-BSD-brightgreen.svg?style=plastic)](https://mvccore.github.io/docs/mvccore/4.0.0/LICENCE.md)
+![PHP Version](https://img.shields.io/badge/PHP->=5.3-brightgreen.svg?style=plastic)

 **THIS IS NOT PACKAGE WITH ALL FORM FIELD CLASSES!
 IF YOU JUST WANT TO CREATE A FORM VERY QUICKLY,
 USE PACKAGE `mvccore/ext-form-all` INSTEAD WITH ALL FORM FIELDS AND VALIDATORS!**

-[![Latest Stable Version](https://img.shields.io/badge/Stable-v4.3.1-brightgreen.svg?style=plastic)](https://github.com/mvccore/ext-form/releases)
-[![License](https://img.shields.io/badge/Licence-BSD-brightgreen.svg?style=plastic)](https://mvccore.github.io/docs/mvccore/4.0.0/LICENCE.md)
-![PHP Version](https://img.shields.io/badge/PHP->=5.3-brightgreen.svg?style=plastic)

-MvcCore extension with base classes to create and render web forms with HTML5 controls, to handle and validate submited user data, to manage forms sessions for default values, to manage user input errors and to extend and develop custom fields and field groups.
+MvcCore extension with base form and field classes to create and render web forms with HTML5 controls, to handle and validate submited user data, to manage forms sessions for default values, to manage user input errors and to extend and develop custom fields and field groups.

+This class can no exist alone without any extension like: `mvccore/ext-form-field-*` to have possiblity to create specific field(s) in youf form.
+If you want to use all fields and validators, use extension `mvccore/ext-form-all` instead of `mvccore/ext-form`.
+This extension is only part of whole thing to not have too much corm classes code in small aplications.

 ## Installation
 ```shell